caufieldjh/awesome-bioie/README.md

 [Back to Top](#contents)

 ### Annotated Text Data
 * [n2c2 (formerly i2b2) Data](https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/) - the Department of Biomedical Informatics (DBMI) at Harvard Medical School manages data for the National NLP Clinical Challenges and the Informatics for Integrating Biology and the Bedside challenges running since 2006.
 They require registration before access and use.
+Datasets include a variety of topics.
+See the [list of data challenges](https://portal.dbmi.hms.harvard.edu/data-challenges/) for individual descriptions.

 [Back to Top](#contents)